goerz/cookiecutter-pypackage/README.md

 * `appveyor`: Whether AppVeyor will be used as a Continuous Integration testing service for Windows
 * `coveralls`: Whether to upload coverage data to <http://coveralls.io>.
 This only work if `travisci` is used.
 * `sphinx_docs`: Whether the package will use Sphinx to generate its documentation
+* `use_notebooks`: Whether Jupyter notebooks will be included in the Sphinx documentation, and validated through pytest.
+This is not compatible with `support_py34`.
 * `better_apidoc`: Whether to use <https://github.com/goerz/better-apidoc> for generating the package API for Sphinx.
 * `readthedocs`: Whether the Sphinx-documentation will be hosted on <https://readthedocs.org>
 * `support_py34`: Does the package support Python 3.4?